DLFundamentals/understanding-ssl/docs/pretraining.md

 ## Distributed Training on Multiple GPUs

 Run the following command to train SimCLR on multiple GPUs.
+> **NOTE:** In our experiments, we used 2 GPUs for training.
+You can adjust the number of GPUs based on your hadrware setup.

 ```bash
 torchrun --nproc_per_node=N_GPUs --standalone scripts/multigpu_train_simclr.py --config <path-to-yaml-config>